kimgoetzke/kimgoetzke.github.io/content/other/regex.md

 - Use escape characters to protect a regex special symbol by putting the backslash `\`
 - Note that when you want to use the backslash (`\`) itself in its literal meaning, you need to escape it as well - This way, a double backslash (`\\`) in your regex means a single backslash in the matching string

+{{< hint info >}}
-> It gets more complicated when you implement such patterns in Java.
+It gets more complicated when you implement such patterns in Java.
 The backslash works as an escape character not only for regular expressions but for String literals as well.
 So, in fact, we have to use an additional backslash to escape the one we need in the regular expression, just like this:
+{{< /hint >}}

 ```java
 String pattern = ".....\\.";